Towards Contextual Sensitive Data Detection: Experimental Setup

-For the \underline{retrieval} step, we aim to identify relevant heuristics indicating sensitivity rules from domain-specific data governance documents in order to integrate this external domain knowledge in the LLM's context.
-In our experiments we focus on a case study on the Humanitarian Data Exchange (HDX) \cite{hdx}, hence on humanitarian datasets.
+\paragraph{Domain-contextualization} Given the domain-specific nature of this mechanism, we conduct a case study with humanitarian data experts from the UN OCHA Humanitarian Data Centre using humanitarian crisis datasets from the Humanitarian Data Exchange (HDX) \cite{hdx}.
+For the \underline{retrieval} step, we aim to identify relevant heuristics indicating sensitivity rules from domain-specific data governance documents.
 The system retrieves relevant policy fragments from Information Sharing Protocols (ISPs) based on the dataset's geographical context (e.g., country).
-We use GPT-4o-mini to extract the specific sensitivity rules from these documents (e.g., data types for \texttt{low}, \texttt{moderate}, \texttt{high}, \texttt{severe} sensitivity), which we store in a dictionary.
-If no country-specific ISP is identified, a default fallback template based on cross-country consensus is used.
+We use GPT-4o-mini to extract and index the specific sensitivity rules from these documents.
+If no region-specific ISP is identified, a default ISP template based on cross-country consensus is used.

 In the \underline{detection} phase, the LLM is provided with a curated prompt containing table context (headers and five representative rows), relevant ISP extracts containing explicit instructions to classify each column's sensitivity according to the ISP guidelines while justifying its decision by directly citing the relevant policy passages.
 Based on the policy definitions, the model assigns one of four sensitivity levels, \texttt{non\_sensitive}, \texttt{moderate\_sensitive}, \texttt{high\_sensitive}, or \texttt{severe\_sensitive}.
 This mechanism ensures that sensitivity assessments are grounded in explicit domain policies, thereby enhancing both interpretability and practical usability for domain experts.